 Much of my practice is devoted to Parole Revocation Hearings.
 The process can be tricky but with strong legal counsel, much of the mystique can be understood relatively quickly.

 In Texas, once an offender is released to parole or discretionary mandatory supervision, they remain under supervision of the TDCJ-Parole Division until their sentence expires.
-When an offender is processed out of the prison unit, they are provided with the special conditions of their release.
+When an offender is processed out of the prison unit, they are provided with the conditions of their release.
 All offenders will have some conditions applied to them.
-The basic conditions include things like gainful employment, reporting to the parole officer, living in an approved residence, etc. Additionally, offenders may have additional "Special Conditions" such as Electronic Home Monitoring, Outpatient Substance Abuse Treatment, or Ignition Interlock devices on their vehicles.
+The basic conditions include things like maintaining gainful employment, reporting to the parole officer, living in an approved residence, random drug testing, etc. Offenders may have additional "Special Conditions" such as Electronic Home Monitoring, Outpatient Substance Abuse Treatment, or Ignition Interlock devices on their vehicles.

-Once on parole, an offender who is alleged to have violated the terms of their release may be subject to a violation and subsequent hearing.
+Once on parole, an offender who is alleged to have violated the terms of their release may be subject to a warrant for their arrest and subsequent hearing.

 There are three parties in the Parole Revocation Process.
 First, is the Parole Board.
 They are represented by a Hearing Officer who presides over the hearing much like a judge in court.
 Second, the Parole Division is represented by a parole officer.
 They take the place much like a prosecutor in criminal court.
 Lastly, the offender is the third party to the process.
 The offender is not guaranteed an attorney as they are in criminal court.
 However, an offender can at all times retain their own lawyer to represent them at the hearing.